- How might a family transition affect my child?

 Any transition may create anxiety for a child depending on their personality.
 Some may seek support, while others will shut down and isolate themselves.
 Some will have coping skills that allow them to adjust more easily and others will struggle to find their way.
 In addition, some kids with sensory or learning difficulties may find it hard to move from one activity to the next.
 In any case, it is normal for them to need time to adjust.
 Parents cannot control all of the factors that determine how well their teen will deal with transition.
 However, they can keep the channels of communication open and focus on having a supportive and nurturing relationship with them.

 Why it Matters

 The effects of major transitions in a teen’s life can be worrisome.
 Teens may begin to exhibit patterns and behaviors that are unusual for them if they are struggling with change.
 If these behaviors go unchecked, they can lead to more serious issues later on down the line.
 These may include but are not limited to depression, anxiety, low self-esteem, poor performance in school, lack of sleep, increased stress, defiance, relationship troubles, misuse of substances, and aggressiveness.

-Parents and caregivers can set their teens up for success by preparing them for transition they know are on the horizon.
-For example, if they know they are moving, getting a divorce, changing schools or starting a new job, they can take time to discuss what is happening and what to expect.
-They can also give their teen a change to share any feelings they have about the change ahead.
+Parents and caregivers can set their teens up for success by preparing them for transitions they know are on the horizon.
+For example, if they know they are moving, getting a divorce, changing schools, or starting a new job, they can take time to discuss what is happening and what to expect.
+They can also give their teen a chance to share any feelings they have about the change ahead.
 This will help your teen feel as though they are valued and a part of the process.

-Below are some indicators of how adaptable a person may be.
+Take this brief survey to identify your child’s strengths and areas for further development in some key decision-making skills.
 Read through them and check the ones that apply to your teen.
 This may give you some sense of how well they will do with change.
 It is important to remember that not all transitions are equal and their ability to adapt may vary for different situations.